 New Jersey Legal Online Poker Rooms: Common Questions

-Cash/Ring Games, Sit & Gos, and Tournaments.
+Cash games, Sit & Gos, and tournaments.
 New Jersey’s online poker sites offer cash games that allow you to leave the table at any time, Sit & Go single-table tournaments, and multi-table tournaments.
 The buy-ins range from under a dollar to hundreds of dollars depending on the type of game.

 21. You must be at least 21 years old to play at the online poker sites in New Jersey.
 The same is true for New Jersey’s online casinos and online sportsbooks.
-However, poker players under the age of 21 can legally play at Global Poker, a legitimate sweepstakes poker site where you can exchange credits (known as Sweeps Coins) for cash prizes.
+However, poker players between 18 and 21 can legally play at Global Poker, a legitimate social poker site where you can redeem credits (known as Sweeps Coins) for cash prizes.

 17.5% for operators and 37% for players.
 Online poker operators in New Jersey have to pay a 15% tax on revenue as well as an additional 2.5% per their Investment Alternative Tax Obligations.
 Online gamblers in New Jersey have to pay 13% in state taxes for net winnings, plus an additional 24% federal income tax.
 In-person, brick-and-mortar poker winnings are taxed at 8.5% instead of 13%.